-25 Weird Holidays You Can Celebrate in January
+25 Offbeat Holidays You Can Celebrate in January

 Though the official end-of-year "holiday season" may be over, January is chock-full of very fun, very specific, and sometimes very weird holidays to help you ease your way into 2019.